stephenh/stephenh.github.com/lift-templating-is-a-joke.markdown

     &lt;/html&gt;
 </pre>

 And...what?
 What happened to no separation?
 Designer friendly?
-You really think Dreamweaver is going to like that `<tr>` tag coming not after a `<table>` tag but a `<left:Show.myForm>` tag.
+Is Dreamweaver really going to like that `<tr>` tag coming after a `<left:Show.myForm>` tag instead of a `<table>` tag?

-Am I seriously supposed to believe that just because the programming symbols here are tags and not curly braces, the design goal of "no programming logic" was actually achieved?
+I don't see how this achieves the design goal of "no programming logic".
+I consider the `<lift:xxx>` tags to be programming symbols just as much as curly braces.

+Yeah, okay, they are tags, but they are not native HTML tags that any designer/web design tool will have seen before.
+They are programming symbols.

 I wouldn't care about the `<lift:xxx>` syntax that much--other projects take this approach as well, e.g. [GWT](http://code.google.com/webtoolkit/) off the top of my head.

-But since Lift goes out of its way to repeatedly, proudly assert how designer friendly it is, when it's not, just annoys me.
+But since Lift goes out of its way to assert, repeatedly, how designer friendly it is, when it's not, just annoys me.

 Pure Rocks
 ----------